surysagar/javascript-questions/README.md

 With the `throw` statement, we can create custom errors.
 With this statement, you can throw exceptions.
 An exception can be a <b>string</b>, a <b>number</b>, a <b>boolean</b> or an <b>object</b>.
 In this case, our exception is the string `'Hello world!'`.

 With the `catch` statement, we can specify what to do if an exception is thrown in the `try` block.
-An exception is thrown: the string `'Hello world!'`. `e` is now equal to that string, which we log.
+An exception is thrown: the string `'Hello world!'`. `e` [AWESOME explanation here!****] is now equal to that string, which we log.
 This results in `'Oh an error: Hello world!'`.

 </p>
 </details>